Baboon: Taxonomy

 Previously five species of baboon were recognised; the Kinda baboon has gained support for its species status after phylogenetic studies of all members of Papio.

 Many authors distinguish P. hamadryas as a full species, but regard all the others as subspecies of P. cynocephalus and refer to them collectively as "savanna baboons".
 This may not be helpful: it is based on the argument that the hamadryas baboon is behaviorally and physically distinct from other baboon species, and that this reflects a separate evolutionary history.
 However, recent morphological and genetic studies of Papio show the hamadryas baboon to be more closely related to the northern baboon species (the Guinea and olive baboons) than to the southern species (the yellow and chacma baboons).

 Fossil record

 In 2015 researchers found the oldest baboon fossil on record, dated at 2 million years old.

 Characteristics

-All baboons have long, dog-like muzzles, heavy, powerful jaws with sharp canine teeth, close-set eyes, thick fur except on their muzzles, short tails, and rough spots on their protruding buttocks, called ischial callosities.
-These calluses are nerveless, hairless pads of skin that provide for the sitting comfort of the baboon.
+All baboons have long, canine-like muzzles, heavy, powerful jaws with sharp canine teeth, close-set eyes, thick fur except on their muzzles, short tails, and rough, hairless pads of skin on their protruding buttocks, called ischial callosities.
+These calluses are nerveless and provide for the sitting comfort of the baboon.

 All baboon species exhibit pronounced sexual dimorphism, usually in size, but also sometimes in colour.
-Males have much larger upper canines compared to females and use them in threat displays.
+Males have much larger upper canines compared to females and use them to threaten or intimidate other baboons and predators.
 Males of the hamadryas baboon species also have large white manes.